 Most auto accident injury claims filed in New Jersey result in a settlement.
 Let us help you maximize your financial recovery.
 Our legal team consists of tough negotiators who routinely achieve favorable settlements.
 Although results may vary depending on your particular facts and legal circumstances, we will evaluate your unique situation and fight for all compensation you are entitled to.

-Even if your case requires resolution through litigation, O’Connor, Parsons, Lane & Noble attorneys are ready.
-Our 2Newark are courtroom tested.
+Even if your case requires resolution through litigation, our attorneys are ready and are courtroom tested.
 Our firm has succeeded in all areas of civil litigation, including car accidents.
 We put our firm’s resources to work for you, and you pay us nothing out of pocket.
 Contact us online or call to discuss your case.